Lisboeta

 carousel

-The premise behind Carousel is a simple, yet highly effective one: invite the most in-demand culinary stars from around the world over for rotating residencies and just let them just do their thing in the kitchen for a week (the chefs are here for a good time, not a long time).
-There’s also a wine bar here, with brilliant seasonal small plates, and a pop up restaurant space reserved for more long-term tenancies called No. 23.
+The premise behind Carousel is a simple, yet highly effective one: invite the most in-demand culinary stars from around the world over for rotating residencies, and just let them just do their thing in the kitchen for a week.
+Dinners are served, supper club-style, at set times, so there’s a real conviviality to proceedings as the whole dining room embarks on a shared culinary voyage.
+If you’re after something more casual, there’s also a relaxed wine bar up front with brilliant seasonal small plates, while next door you’ll find Carousel’s mezcaleria & tostada bar, No. 23.

 And to wind up the evening…